 Flash memories are intended for use in applications where the local CPU alters memory contents.
 As such, manufacturer and device codes must be accessible while the device resides in the target system.
-PROM programmers typically access the signature codes by raising A9 to $V{\rm ID}$.
+PROM programmers typically access the signature codes by raising A9 to $\rm V{ID}$.
 However, multiplexing high voltage onto the address lines is not generally desired system design practice.

-The device contains an Autoselect Command operation to supplement traditional PROM programming methodology.
+The Am29BDD160 contains an Autoselect Command operation to supplement traditional PROM programming methodology.
 The operation is initiated by writing the Autoselect command sequence into the command register.
 The bank address (BA) is latched during the autoselect command sequence write operation to distinguish which bank the Autoselect command references.
 Reading the other bank after the Autoselect command is written results in reading array data from the other bank and the specified address.
 Following the command write, a read cycle from address (BA)XX00h retrieves the manufacturer code of (BA)XX01h.
-Three sequential read cycles at addresses (BA) XX01h, (BA) XX0Eh, and (BA) XX0Fh read the three-byte device ID (see Table 8).
+Three sequential read cycles at addresses (BA) XX01h, (BA) XX0Eh, and (BA) XX0Fh read the three-byte device ID (see Tables 19 and 20).
+All manufacturer and device codes exhibit odd parity with the MSB of the lower byte (DQ7) defined as the parity bit.